-Arvest Bank’s mobile banking app earned J.D.
-Power certification in 2020 for navigation, speed, clarity, services and appearance, whereas MidFirst’s app gets mixed reviews from users.
+Arvest Bank offers six checking options to MidFirst’s five options.
 However, MidFirst’s checking account options include a student checking account, which Arvest doesn’t offer.

 MidFirst Bank FAQHere are the answers to some commonly asked questions about MidFirst Bank.

-Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Jan.
-28, 2021.
+Rates are subject to change.
+Information on accounts is accurate as of Dec.
+30, 2021.

 This content is not provided by MidFirst Bank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by MidFirst Bank.